 When a course is repeated, both grades remain on the transcript (see Repeating Courses Policy).

-NYUAD Abu Dhabi has Latin honors at the time of graduation.
-Latin honors are determined by cumulative GPA.
+NYU Abu Dhabi has Latin honors at the time of graduation.
+Latin honors are determined by cumulative official GPA.
 Summa cum laude is limited to the top five percent of the graduating class in each division, magna cum laude to the next 10 percent of the graduating class in each division, and cum laude to the next 15 percent of the graduating class in each division.

 An incomplete grade of “I” will be permitted only in extraordinary circumstances that prevent a student from completing required course work by the end of the semester.
 Students must approach the instructor of the course about whether a grade of “Incomplete” is possible and should be aware that simply leaving a course unfinished may result in a failing grade.

 When an instructor believes that an Incomplete may be appropriate, the student and the instructor submit an Incomplete Request Form to the Office of Academic Administration.
 The form includes the specific outstanding work, a submission deadline, and a default grade to be assigned if the additional work is not submitted on time.
 The application is subject to review and must be approved by the Vice Provost for Academic Administration before a grade of “I” is recorded.
 Adjustments to the approved deadline are allowed only in exceptional circumstances upon written agreement from the instructor.
 Incompletes that have not been resolved according to the terms of the Incomplete Request Form will be assigned the default grade at the end of the first regular semester following the semester in which the course was taken.
 Students requesting a Leave of Absence during a given semester will generally be considered for an Incomplete only if the Leave of Absence is approved within the last three weeks from the end of the term.